RebelGuy/chat-mate/projects/server/readme.md

 - `400`: When the required query parameters have not been provided.

 ### `POST /ban`
-*Current schema: 1.*
+*Current schema: 2.*

 Applies a punishment of type `ban` to the user.
-This is essentially a temporary `timeout`.
+This is essentially a permanent `timeout`.

 Request data (body):
 - `userId` (`int`): *Required.* The user to which the punishment should be applied.